 "You don't get it!
 I just-I just can't!
 You wouldn't understand-" Rick cut him off, standing as he spoke.

 "What don't I get?
 What wouldn't I understand?
 Just try me, goddammit!"
-Rick took a step closer, not realizing he was intimidating the younger man, just willing him to understand.
+Rick took a step closer, not realizing he was intimidating the younger man.

 "m'sorry," Billy mumbled, eyes wide in his head, still locked on Rick.

 Rick nodded in acknowledgment before speaking, "If you shove me like that again I will swat you.
 Do you understand?"
 Billy flushed crimson and grimaced, but nodded.
-He knew he'd been basically throwing a tantrum, he just hadn't seemed to be able to stop.
-Rick widened his arms and Billy took the invitation for what it was taking the step forward and letting Rick envelope him in a bear hug.
+He knew he'd been basically throwing a fit, he just hadn't seemed to be able to stop.
+Rick widened his arms and after a moments hesitation Billy took the invitation for what it was taking the step forward and letting Rick envelope him in a bear hug.
 "I got ya bro, I got ya.
 It's gonna be okay."

 "Going to the Walmart and gluing googly eyes on things?" suggested Brent with a thoughtful tone, from where he sat on a box in the garage, after an impromptu circle with the girls in celebration of having finished moving the last of the boxes downstairs.